mrdomino/readpassphrase-3/README.md

 //              like this
 ```

+If you need a dynamic prompt, look at [`CString`][6].

 ## Why is this named `readpassphrase-3`?
-There is already an unmaintained [`readpassphrase`][6] crate that was not to my liking.
+There is already an unmaintained [`readpassphrase`][7] crate that was not to my liking.
 Rather than try to invent a new name for this standard C function, I decided to pick a number.
-The number I picked, 3, corresponds to the [“library calls” man section][7], in which readpassphrase’s man page is located.
+The number I picked, 3, corresponds to the [“library calls” man section][8], in which readpassphrase’s man page is located.

 [0]: https://man.openbsd.org/readpassphrase
 [1]: https://crates.io/crates/bitflags